Editorial Guide

 A better decision framework

-New home cook Nutritional yeast, bouillon, soy curls, cookbook Food pantry and books
+New home cook Butler Soy Curls, Not-Chick'n bouillon, Bragg nutritional yeast, Vegan for Everybody Food pantry and books

-Supplement planner B12, D3, omega-3, multivitamin framework Supplements
+Supplement planner B12, D3, omega-3, multivitamin framework, clinician first Supplements

 Minimalist One repeat product per category Minimalist swaps